 - There were procedures in place for monitoring and managing risks to patient and staff safety.
-There was a health and safety policy available with a poster in the reception office which identified local health and safety representatives.
+The risk management policies that we witnessed were exemplary due to their clarity, coherence and robust structure.
 The practice had up to date fire risk assessments and carried out regular fire drills.
 All electrical equipment was checked to ensure the equipment was safe to use and clinical equipment was checked to ensure it was working properly.
 The practice had a variety of other risk assessments in place to monitor safety of the premises such as control of substances hazardous to health and infection control and legionella (Legionella is a term for a particular bacterium which can contaminate water systems in buildings). - Arrangements were in place for planning and monitoring the number of staff and mix of staff needed to meet patients' needs.
 There was a rota system in place for all the different staffing groups to ensure enough staff were on duty.